12 May 2016

 Egypt is one of the most developed and diversified economies in the Middle East.
 Service contributes about 45% of the Egyptian GDP, with finance and insurance, wholesale and retail trade sectors being the key service industries.
 Agriculture contributes another 15% of GDP while industry including the manufacturing and extractive sectors takes up the rest of GDP.

-Following the landslide victory of ex-army chief el-Sisi in the presidential elections of May 2014, signs of political and economic stabilisation began to emerge, with GDP growth of 4.6% year-on-year (YOY) in the three quarters ending March 2015.
-In Q1 of 2015, Egypt’s economy expanded by 3% YOY.
+Following the landslide victory of ex-army chief el-Sisi in the presidential elections of May 2014, signs of political and economic stabilisation began to emerge, with GDP growth improving to 4.2% in 2015.
+The IMF expects the Egyptian economy to grow by 3.3% in 2016.

 In August 2015, Egypt announced to amend and shorten the enforcement period of the 5% temporary income tax from three years to only FY2015-16 (an additional tax of 5% on individuals or legal persons with income above one million Egyptian pounds or about US$130,000).
 This temporary tax is imposed on top of a so-called capital gains tax, which is a 10% tax on business and individual revenues including companies in economic zones.

 Egypt relies heavily on oil exports (about 40% of total exports), and the country’s other major export items include cotton and textiles.
-Exports fell 21.3% YOY in the first eight months of 2015 to US$14.6 billion amid the drop in oil exports and slow economic recovery of its major export market - the EU.
+Exports fell 27.5% in 2015 to US$18.1 billion amid the drop in oil exports and slow economic recovery of its major export market - the EU.
 Egypt imports machinery, equipment and food mostly from China, Germany and the US.
-In the first eight months of 2015, imports fell 4.1% YOY to US$41.4 billion.
+In 2015, imports fell 11.9% YOY to US$56.6 billion.

 While regaining political stability, Egypt welcomes FDI and provides various incentives such as tax exemptions.
 For general information on the investment guidelines and incentives in Egypt, please visit the website of General Authority for Investment and Free Zones.